clv1/pubmed-institute-matching/README.md

 ### Inputs

-We will be working with (and matching across) two datasets:
+We work with (and match across) two datasets:

 1. Data retrieved from the [PubMed](https://pubmed.ncbi.nlm.nih.gov/about/) containing search results for the term [Sjögren's Syndrome](https://pubmed.ncbi.nlm.nih.gov/?term=sjogren+syndrome).
 This dataset is comprised of a single file `pubmed_result_sjogren.xml` which contains info on: